GhostNaN/ReVidia-Audio-Visualizer/README.md

  ## License
 This project is licensed under the GPLv3 License - see the LICENSE.md file for details

-### For more information please look at the real ReadMe inluded
+### For more information please look at the real ReadMe included